-The manga begins with Princess Aurora Suya Rhys Kaimin (オーロラ・栖夜・リース・カイミーン, which has various references to sleeping, such as Aurora being “Sleeping Beauty”) having been kidnapped from the human kingdom and brought into captivity in the demon kingdom.
+The manga begins with Princess Aurora Suya Rhys Kaimin (オーロラ・栖夜・リース・カイミーン, which has various references to sleeping, such as Aurora being “Sleeping Beauty”; Viz chose to have her surname be Goodereste for no apparent reason) having been kidnapped from the human kingdom and brought into captivity in the demon kingdom.
 The humans are distraught, the Hero starts a quest, and the Princess…the Princess could not possibly care less.

 And so, she determines to become the best at sleeping there is.